 Proposition and contributions to emerging standards are considered for critical aspects of multimedia content delivery systems, as for instance, for the protected communication protocol used for communications and transactions management between the delivery systems and the related clients or third-party applications.
-Standardisation activities can play a primary role for the full exploitation of the Internet in terms of content exchange.
+Standardisation initiatives and activites can play a primary role for the full exploitation of the Internet in terms of content exchange and especially to ensure the development and deployment of viable and interoperable solutions.
 In particular, MPEG-21 appears to fit well the music distribution scenario, providing an interoperable multimedia framework and supporting users in accessing, exchanging, and manipulating digital music.